 - Measure interpolation along routes—When measures are interpolated for a route in an LRS Network, the calculation of m-values along the route is based on the 3D distance between each calibration point on the route.
 This interpolation is also applied in the LRS Identify tool to return the measure at the location that is clicked.

 If your data doesn’t have z-values, all features are assigned a z-value of 0 at each vertex.
 Since the z-values are the same at every vertex of each feature, any LRS operation treats this data as being in 2D and calculates accordingly.

-If you want to add z-values to existing centerlines and calibration points in your LRS, you can use 3D Analyst tools such as the Update Feature Z tool along with a digital elevation model (DEM) or digital terrain model (DTM).
-Once the z-values are on both the centerlines and calibration points, run Generate Routes on your LRS Network to add those values to the routes and Generate Events on the LRS events to add them to events.
+If you want to add z-values to existing centerlines in your LRS, you can use 3D Analyst tools such as the Update Feature Z tool along with a digital elevation model (DEM) or digital terrain model (DTM).
+This process automatically propagates z-values to your calibration points and associated routes by invoking cartographic realignment.